grafana/agent/docs/sources/flow/reference/components/discovery.consulagent.md

 ## Example

 <!-- TODO: Include a logging example -->
-This example discovers targets from a Consul Agent for the specified list of services:
+The following example discovers targets from a Consul Agent for the specified list of services:

 ```river
 discovery.consulagent "example" {